francesco-losciale/transport-tycoon-kata/README.md

 Complete the following:

-Now Truck1 needs call Destination to know the instant of
-    - the delivery unload (to B or PORT)
-    - the arrival to Factory on the way back

-These two values are passed to Availability
+Add the logic to make Truck1 to return to Factory (new integration test) Add logic to make Truck2 in play (new integration test)